-There’s debate on which exit interview format is best.
-However, the format should depend on the employee and what they’re most comfortable with.
+The format of an exit interview should depend on the employee and what they’re most comfortable with.
 Would they prefer to provide feedback via a survey after they’ve officially left your employment, or are they interested in a face-to-face conversation?
 Determine which formats you have the resources to conduct, then leave the choice to the employee.

-Consider using multiple exit interview formats, such as an in-person conversation and short questionnaire.
+Consider using multiple exit interview formats depending on the situation of each employee, such as an in-person conversation and short questionnaire.
 Varying your approach can help identify and elucidate areas of discontent.
 For example, the removed nature of a questionnaire increases the likelihood of receiving the honest feedback employees may be nervous or scared to provide face-to-face.

 Work with your people team and HR department to develop a comprehensive list of questions to ask during exit interviews.
 The list should be carefully tailored to your team and address some of the common problems you face.
 Regardless of how your questionnaire takes shape, ensure the following three questions make the list.

-This question will jump start the conversation surrounding their unhappiness at your company or details of the more compelling offer they received.
+This question will jump start the conversation surrounding an employee’s unhappiness at your company or details of the more compelling offer they received.